TheobaldLab/RegressionDiscontinuity/RegressionDiscontinuity.md

     ##   cercomb2     7.323      7.944     19.407     19.270
     ## =======================================================

-We relied on MSE category to find the range of optimal bandwidths.
-Note: the estimated bandwidth shown here might be slightly different than the selected BW in the paper.
+We relied on MSE category to find the range of optimal bandwidths in the main text.
+To understand the total BW, you would sum the Left of c and the Right of c columns.
+In some estimations, the left c and the right c may be slightly different to address the unequal distribution of the sample below and above the threshold.
+Note:
+the estimated bandwidth shown here might be slightly different than the selected BW in the paper.